 EXPANDING LOCAL WATER SUPPLY

-The Regional Brackish Water Reclamation Program (RBWRP) seeks to reclaim the historical brackish water plume in the West Coast Groundwater Basin and create a new local drinking water supply.
+The Brackish Groundwater Reclamation Program (BGRP) seeks to reclaim the historical brackish water plume in the West Coast Groundwater Basin and create a new local drinking water supply.

-This regional effort will use new groundwater extraction wells, desalination and state-of-the-art technology to purify the salty water and use it for distribution through local municipal drinking water systems.
-The Regional Brackish Water Reclamation Program will use reverse osmosis to remove the salts from the water and will provide up to 10,000 acre-feet of high-quality drinking water to local water customers.
+The Program will be comprised of multiple capital projects to desalt the brackish water plume.
+A critical step in achieving the objectives of BGRP is to expand WRD’s Torrance Groundwater Desalter facility.
+The expanded desalter facility will use new groundwater extraction wells, desalination, and state-of-the-art technology to purify the salty water and use it for distribution through local municipal drinking water systems.
+The Torrance Groundwater Desalter Expansion Project (TGDE) will use reverse osmosis to remove the salts from the water and will provide up to 7,100 acre-feet per year of additional high-quality drinking water to local water customers.

 THE HISTORY OF BRACKISH WATER IN THE GROUNDWATER BASINS